Art Kaleidoscope

 Ancient jewelry art of Afghanistan.
 Golden Crown

-Golden Crown.
-It was found in the tomb of a high-ranking female.
-Its basis is a diadem decorated with flowers.
+Found in the tomb of a high-ranking female, its basis is a diadem decorated with flowers.
 Centre of flowers were once inlaid with turquoise.
 On the upper branches of four of the five trees of life sitting gold bird.
 Found in Tillia-Tepe, age 1.
 BC-1B. a.d.

 Painted glass cup from Bagram.
 It depicts scenes of harvesting, 1-2 century a.d.